Primed to let you enjoy income tax savings, your Supplementary Retirement Scheme (SRS) account can offer you so much more for a sweet retirement.

 #5 Stash it in cash management accounts

 Any cash sitting idle in your SRS account earns a measly 0.05% p.a.
-Cash management accounts such as Endowus Cash Smart and StashAway Simple offer projected returns of 1.4% to 1.9% p.a.
+At the time of writing, cash management accounts such as Endowus Cash Smart and StashAway Simple offer projected returns of up to 4.8% and 5% p.a. respectively.
 This can be a good stop-gap option when pondering over which investment vehicle to put your SRS funds in.

 #6 Not all withdrawals have to be made in cash